To Autumn: Themes

 Of all of Keats's poems, "To Autumn", with its catalogue of concrete images, most closely describes a paradise as realized on earth while also focusing on archetypal symbols connected with the season.
 Within the poem, autumn represents growth, maturation and finally an approaching death.
 There is a fulfilling union between the ideal and the real.

 Scholars have noted a number of literary influences on "To Autumn", from Virgil's Georgics, to Edmund Spenser's "Mutability Cantos", to the language of Thomas Chatterton, to Samuel Taylor Coleridge's "Frost at Midnight", to an essay on autumn by Leigh Hunt, which Keats had recently read.

 "To Autumn" is thematically connected to other odes that Keats wrote in 1819.
-For example, in his "Ode to Melancholy" a major theme is the acceptance of the process of life.
+For example, in his "Ode on Melancholy" a major theme is the acceptance of the process of life.
 When this theme appears later in "To Autumn", however, it is with a difference.
 This time the figure of the poet disappears, and there is no exhortation of an imaginary reader.
 There are no open conflicts, and "dramatic debate, protest, and qualification are absent".
 In process there is a harmony between the finality of death and hints of renewal of life in the cycle of the seasons, paralleled by the renewal of a single day.

 Critics have tended to emphasize different aspects of the process.
 Some have focused on renewal; Walter Jackson Bate points to the theme of each stanza including "its contrary" idea, here death implying, though only indirectly, the renewal of life.
 Also, noted by both Bate and Jennifer Wagner, the structure of the verse reinforces the sense of something to come; the placing of the couplet before the end of each stanza creates a feeling of suspension, highlighting the theme of continuation.

 Others, like Harold Bloom, have emphasized the "exhausted landscape", the completion, the finality of death, although "Winter descends here as a man might hope to die, with a natural sweetness".
 If death in itself is final, here it comes with a lightness, a softness, also pointing to "an acceptance of process beyond the possibility of grief."
 The progress of growth is no longer necessary; maturation is complete, and life and death are in harmony.
 The rich description of the cycle of the seasons enables the reader to feel a belonging "to something larger than the self", as James O'Rourke expresses it, but the cycle comes to an end each year, analogous to the ending of single life.
 O'Rourke suggests that something of a fear of that ending is subtly implied at the end of the poem, although, unlike the other great odes, in this poem the person of the poet is entirely submerged, so there is at most a faint hint of Keats's own possible fear.